Azure-Samples/real-time-monitoring-and-observability-for-media/docs/1_project_setup.md

 - See [Azure Function App Configuration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal)

-- Ensure following values are added into function app settings
+- Ensure following values are added into function app settings in the portal
   - source_STORAGE - Your Storage Account Connection String.
 You can get it going into newly created Storage Account and select Access Keys from left panel in azure portal
   - MANAGED_CLIENT_ID - Your Managed Identity Client Id.
 You can get it going into newly created Managed Identity and select Overview from left panel in azure portal
   - KUSTO_URI - Your Azure Data Explorer Cluster URI.
 You can get it going into newly created Azure Data Explorer Cluster and select Overview from left panel in azure portal